 With tortilla chips.
 Our favorite are organic Kirkland tortilla chips.
 They are lower in sodium and seem to be not as oily.
 Set out for your guests or family as a dip.

 Spread on a tostada.
-You can even make your own healthy tostada shells at home.
+You can even make your own healthy tostada shells at home that can be used with any Mexican dish.
 So much better than store bought.
 Essentially tostada is a giant tortilla chip.

 In tacos.
-If you are making fish tacos or any veggie tacos, top with ceviche.
-Or just make ceviche tacos haha.
+If you are making healthy fish tacos or any veggie tacos, top with ceviche.
+Or just make shrimp ceviche tacos haha.